 "Really good presentation of the subject from an authoritative voice" Martin Lawless, Director, MTT/Sustain

 Free copy of Soft Landings Framework and Soft Landings Core Principles for every delegate.

 Many buildings are sustainable and robust on paper, but not in reality.
-Soft Landings is a BSRIA-led process, developed through published guidance and the collaborative Soft Landings User Group, that aims to help bridge the gap between design intent and actual performance.
+Soft Landings is a BSRIA-led process, developed through published guidance and the collaborative Soft Landings Network, that aims to help bridge the gap between design intent and actual performance.